swharden/pyABF/docs/getting-started/advanced.md

 however this path can change between recording and analyis.
 This is especially true when a recording happens on windows and analysis occurs on Linux.
-You can tell pyABF which folders to look in to find the stimulus waveform by setting `abf.stimulusFileFolder`.
+You can tell pyABF which folders to look in to find the stimulus waveform as an argument when loading the ABF.

 Since reading of stimulus files (especially ATF files) can be slow, stimulus files are cached at the module level.
 This means they're only